Skip to main content

 Water reuse and lower process temperatures: additional profit factors

-In addition to direct savings in procurement and labor, effective process water disinfection offers additional opportunities for cost reduction:
+Besides direct savings on procurement and labour, effective process water disinfection offers additional opportunities for cost reduction:

-A stable microbiological quality of process water makes it possible to safely reuse water streams (such as rinse or cleaning water) within the production process.
-This reduces not only water costs, but also discharge or pretreatment costs.
-In water-intensive industries, this can save thousands of euros per year.
-The prerequisite is that the water remains microbiologically controlled - something to which constant, in situ produced, HOCl dosing effectively contributes.
+A stable microbiological quality of process water makes it possible to safely reuse water flows (such as rinse or cleaning water) within the production process.
+This reduces not only water costs, but also discharge or pre-treatment costs.
+In water-intensive industries, this can save up to thousands of euros a year.
+The prerequisite is that the water remains microbiologically controlled - something that constant, in situ produced, HOCl dosing effectively contributes to.

-Conventional CIP or cleaning processes often employ high temperatures (60-85°C) to reduce microbial risks.
-By using an effective disinfectant that remains active even at low temperatures, the temperature of rinse or disinfection steps can be reduced in some cases.
+Conventional CIP or cleaning processes often use high temperatures (60-85°C) to reduce microbial risks.
+By using an effective disinfectant that remains active even at low temperatures, the temperature of rinsing or disinfection steps can be reduced in some cases.
 This results in:

 • Lower energy costs

-• Less stress on heat exchangers and installations
+• Less load on heat exchangers and installations

 In many cases, this leads to a reduction in energy consumption in cleaning cycles.